One of the early migraine symptoms is an “aura”, prior to the onset of other symptoms.

 These findings support earlier beliefs that the brain's blood circulation is altered during a migraine attack, which could possibly result in physiological damage.

 One way you may not have considered is using music to help cope with your symptoms.
-Check out this selection of headache music CD's or listen to these inspirational CD's from Hay House to calm down that nervous system.
+Check out my top picks of headache music or listen to these inspirational CD's to calm down that nervous system.

 Up to 25 percent of headaches suffered by women in their thirties are caused by migraines.
 The condition has been diagnosed in more than 28 million people in the US, more than half of which are women.